Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: The 7-pad Resistive Prototype Development

 To mitigate the destructive impact of discharges in the PICOSEC Micromegas detector, a resistive anode structure was implemented in the detector configuration.
 This approach efficiently quenches discharges, suppressing the streamer–spark transition while preserving high gain and stable operation under demanding conditions.
 The design, illustrated in Fig.~\ref{fig:resistive_schema}, incorporates a thin Diamond-Like Carbon (DLC) resistive layer, electrically insulated from the pad electrodes by a 50\,\textmu m polyimide layer and a 10\,\textmu m adhesive layer.

-All prototypes tested in this study were based on the same readout geometry, consisting of seven hexagonal pads with an outer diameter of 10\,mm, an inner diameter of 8.6\,mm, and an inter-pad spacing of about 200\,\textmu m to reduce capacitive coupling and crosstalk.
+All prototypes tested in this study were based on the same readout geometry, consisting of seven hexagonal pads with an outer diameter of 10\,mm, an inner diameter of 8.66\,mm, and an inter-pad spacing of about 200\,\textmu m to reduce capacitive coupling and crosstalk.
 The resistive-layer contact and the mesh termination were routed outside the active area, to further reduce the probability of discharges in the sensitive region.

 Within this common geometry, different resistive-layer implementations were investigated.
 Two surface resistivities were tested for the DLC films, 10\,M\(\Omega\)/\(\square\) and 200\,k\(\Omega\)/\(\square\), chosen to represent extreme values in the relevant range.
-The first configuration employed a uniform DLC foil, in which a continuous resistive layer covered all pads, enabling charge dispersion and providing intrinsic protection against discharges.
-A second configuration, following a capacitive-sharing multilayer design, was tested, consisting of three stacked layers of hexagonal conductive pads separated by insulating films.
-The pad dimensions increased from 1.12\,mm in the top layer to 5\,mm in the bottom layer, arranged above the readout plane to enhance charge sharing and spatial resolution.
+The configuration employed a uniform DLC foil, in which a continuous resistive layer covered all pads, enabling charge dispersion and providing intrinsic protection against discharges.

 All prototypes were integrated into a common detector housing, illustrated in Fig.~\ref{fig:7-pad-assembly}.
 The assembly procedure placed a copper drift spacer on the readout PCB, secured with screws to provide both electrical connection (via PCB traces and an SMA connector) and precise definition of the drift gap.
 A 5\,cm diameter, 3\,mm-thick MgF\(_2\) radiator, acting as the Cherenkov radiator and photocathode, was mounted on the spacer and held in place by a PEEK ring to ensure mechanical stability.